 There may be other costs involved in having a rhinoplasty, over and above the key ones mentioned above.

 - Cost of medical tests, if any – It may be necessary for you to undergo certain medical tests before surgery, depending on your health and other medical conditions you have.
 It will be necessary to pay for them separately.
 You may also be required to have a CT scan to ascertain whether or not your septum is straight.

 - Cost of additional procedures – Additional procedures during the rhinoplasty surgery may involve additional costs.
 Some common additional procedures include a graft from another part of your body if you have requested any part of your nose to be made larger or changed dramatically.
 Your surgeon may also charge a supplementary cost for open nose operations, which require more time to perform.

-Is the cost of rhinoplasty covered by insurance?
+Is the cost of rhinoplasty covered by medicare or private insurance?

 That depends on why you need nose surgery.
 If your nose requires reconstruction because of trauma, functional problems, birth defects or breathing problems, there will be Medicare reimbursements to cover some of the costs.

 If your surgery is undertaken purely for aesthetic reasons, it is classified as a cosmetic procedure.
 Medicare does not cover the costs of cosmetic surgery.